World Chess Championship 1972: Game 11: Spassky–Fischer, 1–0 (Sicilian Najdorf)

-Game 12: Fischer–Spassky, ½–½ (QGD Orthodox)
+Game 12: Fischer–Spassky, ½–½ (QGD Neo-orthodox)

 August 8.
-A quiet Queen's Gambit Declined.
-After 19.Be4, Fischer had a slight advantage (Yudovich), and after 24...a5 the game was even (Polugaevsky).
-The game ended in an opposite-colored bishops endgame draw after 55 moves.
+As in game 6, Fischer's opening 1. c4 transposed into the Queen's Gambit Declined.
+A quiet game followed.
+After 19.Be4, analysts gave Fischer a slight advantage (Yudovich), but by 24...a5 the game was even again (Polugaevsky).
+Neither player was able to find an advantage, and after 55 moves they reached an opposite-colored bishops endgame.
+Although Spassky had an extra pawn (four against Fischer's three), they could not make progress, and agreed to a draw.